barrwani/Dawn-Engine/README.md

 Nodes are, much like in Godot, inherited from a base Node class and further derived into `Node2D -> {CollisionObject2D,Sprite2D}` and `CollisionObject2D -> {Area2D, CharacterBody2D, StaticBody2D}`.

 Nodes are basically objects, and can be seen as subtrees, inheriting as many children as they want.
 When a node is deleted, all of it's child nodes recurisvely destroy themselves (smart pointers).
 Nodes can be deleted by deallocating from the parent's `children` vector (same in root).

+## Collision

+Collision detection is done by a Quadtree data structure which recursively checks for collisions between objects in the same or neighbouring space quadrants.

+Once collision is detected, both colliding objects are made aware of the collision as well as what they are colliding with.
+From there, each object can handle collision in it's own way.

+Currently, displacement collision resolution is being used to resolve collision between objects, though a move to impulse-based collision resolution is currently being worked on.